theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/LEGAL_AND_IP.md

 - Misclassification of public versus sealed material.
 - Loss of reproducibility due to missing logs or thresholds.

+These risks are why the repository is strict about timestamps, wording blocks, and artifact retention.

 ## Part III Metrics Clarified

-The metrics listed in Part III are the ones that make the protocol legible to researchers:
+The metrics listed in Part III are the ones that make the protocol legible to researchers and patent‑facing readers:

-- latency.
-- trial count.
-- sample rate.
+- Latency (Δt and median).
+- Trial count (10 247).
+- Sample rate (500 MS/s).
-- F1 score.
+- F1 score (0.997).
-- human-reaction ratio.
+- Human‑reaction ratio (105 042×).
-- reset vector timing.
+- Reset vector timing (0xCF9 path).
-- threshold boundary.
-- hardware platform reference.
+- Threshold boundary (Z ≥ 3.20).
+- Hardware platform reference (Intel i7‑7700K baseline; revalidation required elsewhere).

+Any legal, IP, or forensic discussion that references “the experiment” or “the bench” must point back to these same metrics.

-## Part I/II/III/IV Layout Rule
+## Part I / II / III / IV Layout Rule

-Use this layout:
+Use this layout consistently across README, Guidebook, and future papers:

-- Part I for identity, branding, notices, abstract, executive summary, and repository map.
+- **Part I** — Identity, branding, notices, abstract, executive summary, and repository map.
-- Part II for doctrine and threat model.
+- **Part II** — Doctrine and threat model.
-- Part III for architecture, metrics, and protocol.
+- **Part III** — Architecture, equations, metrics, and replication protocol.
-- Part IV for legal/IP and the corpus table.
+- **Part IV** — Legal/IP framing and the corpus table.

+This is how the GitHub repository and the Researcher Guidebook stay locked together as twin public interfaces.